 This film was possibly the first to depict this and is one reason why there is more to Mommie Dearest than others would have you believe.
-This condition and it’s depiction in the film will be examined in more depth later on.
+This condition and its depiction in the film will be examined in more depth later on.
 Back to the ‘big reveal’.

 We then get to see her being taken to the studio.
-Even in the car we see that she’s hard at work- inspecting the script, making amendments and recommendations, signing 8x10s for fans.
+Even in the car, we see that she’s hard at work- inspecting the script, making amendments and recommendations, signing 8x10s for fans.

 Whilst she is in the studio we are teased with specific facial features being made up but still not the whole face.
-We see an eye and her lips at the start of their cosmetic transformation and then when they fully made up.
+We see an eye and her lips at the start of their cosmetic transformation and then when they are fully made up.

-This is a great scene as it shows how Joan had a trademark look and how her appeal was reliant on image, make up and how this image was intertwined into every role she played.
+This is a great scene as it shows how Joan had a trademark look and how her appeal was reliant on image, makeup and how this image was intertwined into every role she played.
 This could also show Joan’s false self, the mask she wears for fans which is VERY different to her real self underneath this artifice.

 We next get to see her being dressed for her role and the care and precision taken in this process.

-And then we get a studio lackey pop his head round the door of La Crawford’s dressing room asking if shes ready.
+And then we get a studio lackey pop his head round the door of La Crawford’s dressing room asking if she’s ready.
 And BOOM!
 We get to see Faye Dunaway spin around in a swivel chair she is sat in to face the moviegoing public as Joan Crawford for the first time.
 Eyebrows and all!
 And it was worth the wait!

 The next scene hints at the insanity at the dark heart of the movie.
 Joan, her faithful housekeeper and personal assistant Carol Anne and Helga, Joan’s housekeeper are cleaning the house.
 Joan inspects her worker’s cleaning efforts and on seeing a large pot plant, asks to move it.
 On doing so there is found to be dirt under it which enrages Joan who insists on cleaning it herself.
-She then says to Helga after first shouting at her that, ‘I’m not mad at you, I’m mad at the dirt!’, the first of many lines from the film that transcends the movie and it’s script and took on a life of it’s own.
-Joan’s OCD has reared it’s ugly head.
+She then says to Helga after first shouting at her that, ‘I’m not mad at you, I’m mad at the dirt!’, the first of many lines from the film that transcends the movie and its script and took on a life of its own.
+Joan’s OCD has reared its ugly head.

-On the arrival of Joan’s boyfriend Greg Savitt, they head upstairs for some ‘afternoon delight’.
+On the arrival of Joan’s boyfriend Greg Savitt they head upstairs for some ‘afternoon delight’.
 It’s with this that we get the tremendous scene in which Joan is in the shower, letting the water seemingly melt her perfectly coiffured hair and wash away her mask of make-up.
-She is in an OCD sufferers nirvana- a shower!
+She is in an OCD sufferer’s nirvana- a shower!

-It’s the next scene that we see Joan get broody as the topic of children and the whole premise of the film (and book) comes to the fore.
+It’s in the next scene that we see Joan get broody as the topic of children and the whole premise of the film (and book) comes to the fore.
 Does she sincerely want children or does she just sees the opportunity for the extra publicity she will garner from having them?
 The occasion is a photo op that involves Joan giving Christmas presents to orphans at a Catholic orphanage.
 This shows the sheer perversity of Hollywood, the false ‘too good to be true’ way that stars were depicted in those days (the photos taken at such an event would have been so syrupy that they could have given the magazine readers diabetes by just looking at them) and how surreal such a set up was.
 There are nuns, orphans, Joan but most importantly for her, photographers!
-It’s here that a small blonde haired girl catches Joan’s eye as we see her get broody- for more column inches!
+It’s here that a small blonde-haired girl catches Joan’s eye as we see her get broody- for more column inches!

-This leads to the scene in the adoption office in which Joan is informed that indeed her application for adoption has been rejected.
+This leads to the scene in the adoption office in which Joan is informed that indeed her adoption application has been rejected.
 Joan sees red (the first real glimpse of Joan changing into Godzilla in an instant), grabs the adoption application folder out of the agency woman’s hands and curses her (as a funny aside, John Waters on his commentary for the film yells ‘Hit her!’ when this happens.
 And I’m surprised Joan didn’t!).